-These energy bites give homage, and a healthier twist, to one of my favorite chocolate candies – Salted Turtles!
+These salted turtle energy balls give homage, and a healthier twist, to one of my favorite chocolate candies – Salted Turtle Chocolates!

 How does one fit their Turtle candy craving (actually any chocolate craving) into a healthy lifestyle?
 Anyone, anyone?

 I’ll tell ya.
 You create an energy bite with your favorite chocolate candy in mind.
 Energy bites are the perfect snack to curb a chocolate or sweet tooth craving because they are little nuggets of deliciousness.
 Energy bites truly can take on the flavors of any candy or cookie without all the processed sugar and fat.

 Energy bites are made with simple wholesome ingredients and are easy to prepare.
 All you need is a food processor.
 With some energy bite recipes (see this banana chocolate chip recipe) you don’t even need that.
 The only problem is energy bites are easy to eat too.
 So while energy bites are made with healthier ingredients you still need to watch your portions.
 Just saying 🙂